mhaidarhanif/arlin/README.markdown

 ## Technical Documentation

-[How to develop, build, and use it.]
+[How to develop, build, and not to use it.]

 --------------------------------------------------